 Any spare space?

-We appreciate that weight allowances and restrictions on bag sizes mean that it can be difficult to bring additional items but we can often “make a plan” if you are keen to bring out some gifts for the children.
 For those guests who are interested we can also incorporate a visit to the village into a stay in Victoria Falls.
 For further information on this project please see “Meeting the Community”.

 Things to leave at home